Villierstown

 The village is approximately 8 kilometres from Cappoquin and 20 kilometres from both Dungarvan and Youghal.

 History

 Villierstown was founded by the Villiers-Stuart family, from whom the name is derived.
 In the 1740s the 1st Earl Grandison, John Villiers, established the village to develop a linen industry.
-The village was initially populated with linen-weavers, some of whom were from Lurgan in Co.
-Armagh.
+The village was initially populated with linen-weavers, some of whom were from Lurgan in County Armagh.
 The original village consisted of a church, a rectory, a school, 24 dwelling houses, a court, a police barracks and a quay on the river.
 All of these buildings are still in the village today.
 The church has been converted to a community hall; on its grounds is the Villiers-Stuart's family burial vault where many of its ancestors are buried.

 1841

 The statistics from the 1841 census paint a picture of Villerstown during that time.
 There was a population of 328 at this time.
 In regards to housing, Villierstown contained one 1st class house, which can be described as a superior house during that time, twenty-seven 2nd class houses which contained up to nine rooms with windows and stone walls, thirteen 3rd class houses which was a cabin with up to four rooms with windows and made up of mud walls and just ten 4th class houses which were one room mud cabins.
 Often there was more than one family living in each house.
 In comparison to other towns such as Aglish, Villierstown was in a much more privileged position in regards to housing.

 Martin Norris operated the school within Villierstown, although the school was funded by the local landlord Villiers Stuart giving £30 per year.
 Arithmetic, reading and writing where the main subjects taught in the school.
 In 1841, 33% of men and women could read and write, and 8% of men and women could only read.
 In comparison to the neighboring parish of Aglish, these figures are impressive.

 By the beginning of 1841 the linen industry had come to a standstill in Villierstown, the families that lived there moved into different occupations.
 Of the sixty-three families, thirty-two of them went into agriculture, twenty-six worked in manufacturing or trade industries and five worked across various other jobs.